p4535992/foundryvtt-compendium-stylish/README.md

 ## License

 - Images for the module [mmm](https://github.com/theripper93/Maxwell-s-Manual-of-Malicious-Maladies) with source [Maxwell's Manual of Malicious Maladies - A module for all your lingering injuries needs (dnd5e)](https://drive.google.com/file/d/1z_oTJvusofehZoFKp8iDhRdZlMjWVxa_/view?usp=sharing) in the folder [images](/src/assets/mmm/) are free use and retrieved from: [pixabay.com](https://pixabay.com/)
-- Images for the module [compendiums-mythos-workshop-dnd5e]() with source a shared compendium private module in the folder [Images](/src/assets/compendiums-mythos-workshop-dnd5e/) are generated with [bing create](https://www.bing.com/create) under these [term of use](https://www.bing.com/new/termsofuse?FORM=GENTOS)
+- Images for the module [compendiums-mythos-workshop-dnd5e]() with source a private compendium module in the folder [Images](/src/assets/compendiums-mythos-workshop-dnd5e/) are generated with [bing create](https://www.bing.com/create) under these [term of use](https://www.bing.com/new/termsofuse?FORM=GENTOS)

 This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).